Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/README.md

 All data can be found at the National Archive of Sweden.
 See [here](https://sok.riksarkivet.se/digitala-forskarsalen) (press "Other languages" for an English version).
 Another important source for further analysis is "Sundhets-collegii underdåniga berättele om
 Kolerafarsoten i Sverge, 1853" which is a broad overview of the epidemic situation in all of Sweden.
 This contemporary report can be found at Statistics Sweden (SCB): See [link](https://share.scb.se/ov9993/data/historisk%20statistik/Officiell%20statistik%201811-1860%2FHälso-%20och%20sjukvården1851-1860%2FSundhetskollegii-underdaniga-berattelse-om-Medicinalverket-i-riket-1853-Bihang.pdf).
 You can view or download the dataset [here](https://github.com/Ugochukwuodinaka/Cholera-Outbreak-Stockholm-1853-Analysis/blob/main/kolera-katarina-1853.csv).

-The dataset contains 8 columns (translated to English Language) and here's a breakdown of what each column represents:
+The dataset contains 8 columns (translated to English Language) and 249 rows of data.
+Here's a breakdown of what each column represents:

 - Date_of_Birth: This column contains the date of birth of individuals affected by the cholera outbreak.
 It provides information about the age of the individuals, which is essential for demographic analysis.